 CWWC incurred minimal expenses for research and development activities as well as for compliance to environmental laws.
-These costs are a small percentage of revenues for the calendar years 2021, 2020, and 2019.
+These costs are a small percentage of revenues for the calendar years 2022, 2021, and 2020.

 OPI began its commercial operations last November 11, 2011.
-It operates a 9.6 MW diesel fuel-fired power plant in Calapan City to supply the Oriental Mindoro Electric Cooperative (ORMECO).
+It operates a 9.6 MW diesel fuel-fired power plant in Calapan City to supply electricity to Oriental Mindoro Electric Cooperative (ORMECO).

 OPI's Hydro Power Plant project is a 10 MW mini-hydro power facility in the Municipality of San Teodoro in the Province of Oriental Mindoro.
-It was completed after over four (4) years of construction, was commissioned last January 14, 2019, and was formally inaugurated on March 23, 2019.
-It has been the most capital intensive project of OPi and the Group, built to develop the province's hydro-power resources essential to meet energy demand over the next 10 years.
+It was commissioned last January 14, 2019, and was formally inaugurated on March 23, 2019.
+It has been the most capital intensive project of the Group, built to develop the province's hydro-power resources essential to meet energy demand over the next 10 years.